wonyk/CovidNewsMicroservice/README.md

 ## About

-This is a project built for G2T4, CS203 project.
+This is originally a project built for G2T4, [CS203 project](https://github.com/xbowery/CS203_Proj).
+This serves as an external repository for further edits to preserve the original repo's state.

 ## API Documentation